kbajdzienko/webshot_rocker/README.md

 # webshot_rocker

 This image sucessfully installs and configures phantomjs and R webshot package on rocker tidyverse image based on Debian Buster.
+Additional configuration allows for proper rendering of chinese characters.